Jobsity/lia/README.md

 ## Key Features

 * **Realtime Evaluation:** Watch the activity of the candidate in realtime during the interview.
-* **Live IDE**: Web-based IDE with all necesary tools to develop
+* **Live IDE**: Web-based IDE with all necesary tools to develop.
-* **Live Console**: For input-output interaction with the IDE compilations
+* **Live Console**: For input-output interaction with the IDE compilations.

 ## Requeriments

-- NodeJS with NPM
+- NodeJS with NPM.
-- HTML5 web browser
+- HTML5 web browser.

 ## Getting Started